antonfirsov/docs/2015/02-netcoreupdate/2015-02-netcore-update.md

 .NET Core Open Source Update
 ============================

 It has been a couple weeks since we last reported on the .NET Core open source project.
 It's been a very fun time, watching more people get involved in the project and to see progress on a daily basis.
-It's amazing watching my GitHub _News Feed_.
+It's amazing watching my GitHub news feed.
 I have to scroll through several page views just to get through the last hour (on a weekday) of [corefx](https://github.com/dotnet/corefx), [coreclr](https://github.com/dotnet/coreclr) and [roslyn](https://github.com/dotnet/roslyn) repo activity.
 Today, we're going to focus on the CoreCLR repo.

-In addition to the growing community activity, there have also been some important product improvements that have been committed.
+In addition to the growing community activity, there have been important product improvements that have been committed.
 Some of the key changes are coming from the community.
 That's very impressive.
 Wow and Thanks.

 Work-in-progress
 ================